UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 </details>

 ## Overview
 This project is focused on developing a database alongside a web application that will help Kids-U administrators manage donors and volunteers along with related funding (via donations and grants) and events.

 ## Third Party Integration
 Currently, we do not have any third party integrations.

 ## Migration Scripts
-At the moment, we do not have any migration scripts.
+Currently, we do not have any migration scripts.